 Why it happens: Low psychological safety, unclear decision rights or a habit of rescuing from above.

-Team leads can rehearse the “coach, do not rescue” move using actor-led scenarios in
+Team leads can rehearse the “coach, do not rescue” move using actor-led scenarios in Resolving Conflict.

 What you see: In retail, merchandising rules are interpreted differently by each shift, so colleagues quietly redo each other’s work.
 In the contact centre, agents create personal macros and scripts; the result is inconsistency and complaints.
 In office teams, deliverables bounce back and forth because nobody said “this brief is unclear”.